haosulab/ManiSkill/docs/source/user_guide/getting_started/quickstart.md

 ## Gym Interface

-Here is a basic example of how to make a ManiSkill task following the interface of [Gymnasium](https://gymnasium.farama.org/) and run a random policy.
+Here is a basic example of how to run a ManiSkill task following the interface of [Gymnasium](https://gymnasium.farama.org/) and execute a random policy.

 ```python
 import gymnasium as gym